Venezuela protests: What you need to know

 What about Venezuela's neighbors?

 US President Donald Trump has publicly not said much about the crisis in Venezuela.
-In the infant days of his presidency, he tweeted a photo of himself with Lilian Tintori, the wide of opposition figure Leopoldo Lopez.
+In the infant days of his presidency, he tweeted a photo of himself with Lilian Tintori, the wife of opposition figure Leopoldo Lopez.
 In the tweet, Trump called for Venezuela to release its political prisoners.
 A US state department official has said that they are concerned with the state of Venezuela's democracy and that the country should continue to talk to the opposition as well as hold elections as soon as possible.

 The Organization of American States recently tried to declare Venezuela in violation of its democratic charter, but was denied the necessary votes by Caribbean and Central American Nations that have depended for years on cheap Venezuelan oil.
-OAS Secretary General Luis Almagro, a Chilean, routinely calls Venezuela a dictatorship.
+OAS Secretary General Luis Almagro, an Uruguayan, routinely calls Venezuela a dictatorship.

 In March, Venezuelan Foreign Minister Delcy Rodríguez called Almagro a liar, dishonest and a criminal mercenary at the OAS.